-Graduate Assistant (GA) A GA is normally be assigned duties primarily focused on the conduct of research/scholarly activity.
-A GA may be assigned teaching duties, but should not be the instructor of record.
+Graduate Assistant (GA) A GA is normally assigned duties primarily focused on the conduct of research/scholarly activity.
+A GA may be assigned teaching duties, but should not be the instructor of record for a course.
 Appointment is typically for the Fall and Spring semesters of an academic year.

-Graduate Research Assistant (GRA) A GRA is only be assigned duties focused on the conduct of research/scholarly activity and will typically receive a twelve-month appointment.
+Graduate Research Assistant (GRA) A GRA is only assigned duties focused on the conduct of research/scholarly activity and will typically receive a twelve-month appointment.

 Graduate Assistant/Intern (GA/I) A GA/I is a special category of graduate assistant, designated as a graduate assistant/intern (GA/I), provides opportunities for University offices or departments, community companies or agencies, or other appropriate external sponsors to involve graduate students as academic assistants/interns in real life experiences related to their fields of study.
 The department/agency of service will provide a stipend and 5% fringe to the University.
 The University will pay the student through the normal stipend process.
 The GA/I will be expected to work in the internship work environment 20 hours per week.

-Teaching Assistant (TA) A TA will only be assigned duties focused on instruction and may be the instructor of record for a regularly scheduled lower division undergraduate class.
+Teaching Assistant (TA) A TA will only be assigned duties focused on instruction and may be the instructor of record for a one regularly scheduled lower division undergraduate class or classes.